JacksonKuo/blog/_posts/2025-6-8-trufflehog-grafana.markdown

     * $0.44 per DPU-Hour, billed per second, with a 10-minute minimum per crawler run
     * 1 DPU × 0.1667 hours × $0.44/DPU-hour ≈ $0.07 per crawl

-Importantly using partition projection should skip having to use the glue crawler.
+Importantly using partition projection skips having to use the Glue crawler.

 # Athena
-Athena requires setting a workgroup, which the S3 output location of the athena result[^13].
+Athena requires setting a workgroup, which is the S3 output location of the Athena results[^13].
 Set `enforce_workgroup_configuration = true` to prevent the location from being changed.

 #### Pricing
 * SQL queries